 IT IS IMPERATIVE THAT YOU START BUILDING YOUR DEFENSE NOW.

-The attorneys at The Kohn Law Firm have many years of experience defending against protection order violation claims and charges.
-We will do everything we can to defend you from the allegations and will vigorously fight to make sure your rights are protected!
+The attorneys at The Kohn Law Firm have many years of experience defending against restraining order violations claims and charges.
+We will do everything we can to defend you from the allegations.
+Furthermore, we will vigorously fight to make sure your rights are protected!